tecton-ai/tecton-terraform-setup/modules/tecton_outputs/README.md

 ## Features

 - Creates a dedicated S3 bucket for each module
-- Stores outputs as `outputs.json` (latest) and timestamped files for versioning
+- Stores outputs as `outputs.json`
 - Enables bucket versioning and encryption
-- Blocks public access for security
+- Blocks public access for security, while allowing access from control plane account

 ## Usage